UPPMAX/UPPMAX-documentation/docs/software/thinlinc.md

 ![The ThinLinc clipboard](../software/img/thinlinc_clipboard.png)

-ThinLinc has a clipboard where one can shuttle text via copy-pasting inside/outside the ThinLinc remoted desktop environment.
+ThinLinc has a clipboard where one can shuttle text via copy-pasting inside/outside the ThinLinc remote desktop environment.

 - Copy in ThinLinc by the ThinLinc command (see above) and it ends up here in the ThinLinc clipboard
     - Mark and copy with Windows/Mac command